INTERVIEW-Soccer-High-flying Atletico inspired by terror victim

 DIFFICULT SITUATIONS

-Atletico's Brazil left back Filipe Luis, who tweeted a picture of himself holding Villa's book this month, said it had been a long time since anything had affected him emotionally quite as much.
+Atletico's Brazil left back Filipe Luis, who tweeted a picture of himself holding Villa's book, said it had been a long time since anything had affected him emotionally quite as much.

-"Personally I have been through difficult situations that are not even a tenth of what this fighter has been through," he said.
+"Personally I have been through difficult situations that are not even a 10th of what this fighter has been through," he said.

 "You can look at life in two ways.
 And the example she gives of looking at it positively and optimistically is incredible."

-Atletico will be assured of the La Liga title if they win three of their remaining four matches and are within touching distance of a first European crown.

-If they pull off what would be a stunning achievement in either competition, one person they will be toasting at the traditional celebrations in central Madrid will be the inspirational Irene Villa.
-(Editing by Patrick Johnston)
+If they pull off what would be a stunning achievement in Saturday's European showpiece to add to their La Liga title, one person they will be toasting at the traditional celebrations in central Madrid will be the inspirational Irene Villa.
+(Editing by Ed Osmond)

+ZURICH, March 20 Ghanaian referee Joseph Lamptey has been banned for life for match manipulation in a World Cup qualifier, soccer's governing body FIFA said Monday.

+ZAGREB, March 20 Croatia will play to their first full home crowd at a competitive match for almost two and a half years this week, in a World Cup qualifier which coach Ante Cacic hopes will show his side has healthy support.